TheRouletteBoi/PowerObfuscator/README.md

 # TODO Tutorial
 - Add -lc to your project library dependencies because memcpy is used in vxENCRYPT
 - EnstoneStringEncrypt requires you to overrride new and delete operators because it uses std::string.
-Best to use with libpsutils.h
+Best to `#include <libpsutils.h>`
 - FindPatternsInParallel requires you to overrride new and delete operators because it uses std::vector.
-Best to use with libpsutils.h
+Best to `#include <libpsutils.h>`
 - You will need visual studio 2022 or higher to build QT GUI app because QT extensions don't work with visual studio 2013